 How to: 3D print your own brain using MRI or CT scans & free software

-As a testimony to the fascinating nature of the 3D printing technology, we are going to walk you through the steps to 3D print your own brain from an MRI image or CT scan (computed tomography scan).
+As a testimony to the fascinating nature of 3D printing technology, we will walk you through the steps to 3D print your brain from an MRI image or CT scan (computed tomography scan).
 There are unlimited medical benefits involved in 3D printing from MRI scans!
-Whether you’re using this method for medical purposes or for artistic the fact is… 3D Printing is amazing!
-Follow this simple tutorial to discover how you can create a 3D model of your brain.
+Whether you’re using this method for medical or artistic, the fact is… 3D printing is fantastic!
+Follow this simple tutorial to discover how to create a 3D model of your brain.

-3D printing can be used for many things, it can be for rapid prototyping, researches, production, or to work on designs.
-But additive manufacturing is also a good method to explore many possibilities.
-And one of these possibilities could be the creation of your own brain model.
+3D printing can be used for many things.
+It can be for rapid prototyping, research, production, or design work.
+But additive manufacturing is also an excellent method to explore many possibilities.
+And one of these possibilities could be creating your brain model.

-You don’t need the help of 3D designers and you don’t need to get 3D printers to get your 3D printed model.
+You don’t need the help of 3D designers, and you don’t need to get 3D printers to get your 3D printed model.
 First, you have to get an MRI image of your brain.
-Once you have it, you will be able to download and install a 3D software to convert it, work on it and prepare it for 3D printing.
+Once you have it, you can download and install 3D software to convert it, work on it and prepare it for 3D printing.
 Then, you can use our online 3D printing service!
 For the moment, you can’t choose to print it with brain tissue, but you have the choice between several 3D printing materials on our website.

-For an experiment, for medical researches, or just for fun, reasons to 3D print a model of your brain are numerous.
-Who ever thought about 3D printing a model of his own brain?
+There are numerous reasons to 3D print a model of your brain for an experiment, medical research, or just for fun.
+Who thought about 3D printing a model of his brain?
 Did you even know that it was possible?
-There is only one way to be sure that it actually works: give it a try by following our tutorial!
+There is only one way to ensure it works: give it a try by following our tutorial!

 Step 1: Download the right 3D software

-Don’t worry this software is also free.
-We will use Meshlab to clean up our brain scan as you will see there are a lot of shadows and additional brain matter resulting from the MRI scan that we won’t want to include in the print.
+Don’t worry.
+This software is also free.
+We will use Meshlab to clean up our brain scan.
+As you will see, there are a lot of shadows and other brain matter resulting from the MRI scan that we won’t want to include in the print.

 Step 2: Convert your MRI brain scan using FreeSurfer